markh-de/KiVar/README.md

 > [!IMPORTANT]
 > The KiVar CLI application requires access to the KiCad **pcbnew** Python module.
 > On _Linux_ systems, KiCad provides this module system-wide, so all Python applications with access to system packages can use it (see installation note below).
 > On _Windows_ and _macOS_, KiCad provides its own Python distribution.
-In the following installation instructions, users must therefore replace `python` by the appropriate KiCad Python executable, for example `"C:\Program Files\KiCad\9.0\bin\python.exe"` on Windows.
+In the following installation instructions, users must therefore replace `python` by the appropriate KiCad Python executable, for example `C:\Program Files\KiCad\9.0\bin\python.exe` on Windows.

 interpreter in order for the CLI application to be able to access the _pcbnew_ module.
 For example, on Windows, the correct Python executable may be located at ``.